tjhooper1/lifeInADay/README.md

 ## Running Locally
 1. Clone the repository to your local machine.
 2. Open the `index.html` file in your preferred browser.
-3. Enter your age and see what time it is!
+3. Enter your age and see what time it is!!

 ---